-If you are looking for one of the best resources on elderly posture training exercises for seniors on the internet, you found it!
+I created Eldergym® to help YOU!
+If you are looking for one of the best FREE online resources for senior and elderly posture training exercises, you found it!

 Maintaining good posture for seniors and the elderly is vital not only when exercising but also for posture support as we go about our day.

 Poor posture that is not corrected by posture exercises during the day can lead to pain in many areas.